-•Treat one another with courtesy and respect at all times.

-•Take responsibility for one's actions.

-•Be cooperative, to the greatest extent possible, toward one another and in solving problems based on what is in the best interest of students.
+- Treat one another with courtesy and respect at all times. - Take responsibility for one's actions. - Be cooperative, to the greatest extent possible, toward one another and in solving problems based on what is in the best interest of students. - Refrain from behavior that threatens or attempts to disrupt school or school district operations.

-Refrain from behavior that threatens or attempts to disrupt school or school district operations; Physically harms someone; intentionally causes damage; employs loud or offensive language, gestures, or profanity; or inappropriately shows a display of temper.
+Refrain from physically hurting someone; intentionally causes damage; employs loud or offensive language, gestures or profanity and/or inappropriately shows a display of temper.